kevinserr/Mod1Project_Kevin_Angel/README.md

 ## Business Questions
 - What are the peak sales months?
 - We found that sales peaked in June
 - Are weekends busier than weekdays?
 - Yes nweekends are buiser than weekends.
 Thursday experiences the most sales, followed by Friday and Sunday.
 - The least busy day of the week is Wednesday.
 - Any other findings stand out and relevant to the stakeholders?
--     We found that salads made up most of their sales on any given day.
-Cookies' were their least sold item.
+- <p>We found that salads made up most of their sales on any given day.
+Cookies' were their least sold item. </p>
 - How reliable was the data?
 What cleaning was needed?
--     For all columns, we renamed anything that was "UNKNOWN".
-"ERROR" or Blank to "BLANK"
+- <p>For all columns, we renamed anything that was "UNKNOWN".
+"ERROR" or Blank to "BLANK"</p>
--     In order to figure out the most sucessful months and days of the week we had to exclude about 460 records.
-We felt it would negatively skew our data if we used any form of imputation to fill in our "BLANK" with fake dates.
+- <p>In order to figure out the most sucessful months and days of the week we had to exclude about 460 records.
+We felt it would negatively skew our data if we used any form of imputation to fill in our "BLANK" with fake dates. </p>

 ## Data Cleaning Summary
 - Data type corrections made